bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_operating_modes.md

 {% autocrossref %}

 The first and most secure model is the one followed by Bitcoin Core, also known as a “thick” or “full chain” client.
-This security model assures the validity of the block chain by downloading and validating blocks from the genesis block all the way to the most recently discovered block.
+This security model assures the validity of the blockchain by downloading and validating blocks from the genesis block all the way to the most recently discovered block.
 This is known as using the *height* of a particular block to verify the client’s view of the network.

-For a client to be fooled, an adversary would need to give a complete alternative block chain history that is of greater difficulty than the current “true” chain, which is impossible due to the fact that the longest chain is by definition the true chain.
-After the suggested six confirmations, the ability to fool the client become intractable, as only a single honest network node is needed to have the complete state of the block chain.
+For a client to be fooled, an adversary would need to give a complete alternative blockchain history that is of greater difficulty than the current “true” chain, which is impossible due to the fact that the longest chain is by definition the true chain.
+After the suggested six confirmations, the ability to fool the client become intractable, as only a single honest network node is needed to have the complete state of the blockchain.

 ![Block Height Compared To Block Depth](/img/dev/en-block-height-vs-depth.svg)